grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 ## Available extension points within Grafana

 An extension point is a location within the Grafana application UI where a plugin can insert links.
 All extension points within Grafana start with `grafana/`.
-The following extension point IDs are available:
+The following extension point ids are available:

 - `grafana/dashboard/panel/menu`: all panel menu dropdowns found in dashboards